muan/jekyll-wardrobe/_posts/2012-02-15-do-not-use-default-scope.md

 ---
 layout: post
-title: I am a placeholder post
+title: Do not use default_scope
 category: onboarding
 ---